-When it comes to test automation frameworks for mobile development there are bunch of great options for modern app developers out there.
+When it comes to mobil test automation frameworks, there are a bunch of great options for modern app developers out there.
 Many of these mobile-centric test automation frameworks are actively developed and have an active community around those.
 We at Bitbar believe in these communities and encourage everyone to contribute and use these great open source frameworks, as testing of your mobile apps, games and web-related stuff is really vital for your success.
-Naturally, all these frameworks have their own traits, pros and cons, and one of the top feature/benefit you should look from these frameworks is how well it exposes the issues, performance, problems and all that DNA to fix app for perfect user experience.
+Naturally, all these frameworks have their own traits, pros & cons, and one of the top feature/benefit you should look from these frameworks is how well it exposes the issues, performance, problems and all that DNA to fix app for perfect user experience.

 Top Mobile Testing Frameworks – Android and iOS

-By nature, Testdroid Cloud service is testing, test automation and test framework agnostic to its users.
-The entire service is built so that the most common frameworks are available for everyone in the public cloud but the service supports literally any frameworks, setups and integration with Testdroid Private Cloud and Testdroid Enterprise.
-Because of huge number of possible (and publicly available) test frameworks including various versions, the question comes down to support and what frameworks should be enabled as standard for all public cloud users.
+By nature, Bitbar Testing is test automation and test framework agnostic to its users.
+The entire service is built so that the most common frameworks are available for everyone in the public cloud but the service supports literally any frameworks, setups and integration with Bitbar Private Cloud and Bitbar On-Premise.
+Because of a huge number of possible (and publicly available) test frameworks including various versions, the question comes down to support and what frameworks should be enabled as a standard for all public cloud users.
 And more importantly, how to harmonize all results, reports, logs, screenshots, test steps between these different frameworks.

 Looking at the top mobile testing frameworks the most popular ones and the most used ones are Appium, Calaba.sh, KIF (or XCTest), UI Automation, Robotium and Jasmine.
 All of these frameworks are supported on our platform.
 As of today, Appium and Calabash are the frameworks that we see our customers using the most and naturally those are the ones that we update most often.